 Company swag items are promotional products businesses use to promote their brand.
 These are normally given away for free to employees, clients, and prospective customers.

 The goal is to build brand recognition and engagement, boost sales, and penetrate markets.

 So what are swag items?

 There are all sorts of company swag merchandise a company can use for this purpose.
-For example, you’ll find some companies including swag products like USB drives, outerwear, pens, mugs, and water bottles.
+For example, you’ll find some companies give away swag products like USB drives, outerwear, pens, mugs, and custom water bottles.